-- Results on forms approved by the Department
+- Results on forms approved by the agency

+- Sample ID

+- Percent passing for each sieve

-- Individual mass retained on each sieve
+- Individual mass retained for each sieve

-- Individual percent retained on each sieve
+- Individual percent retained for each sieve

-- Cumulative mass retained on each sieve
+- Cumulative mass retained for each sieve

-- Cumulative percent retained on each sieve
+- Cumulative percent retained for each sieve

 - FM to the nearest 0.01

-- Report percentages to the nearest 1 percent except for the percent passing the 75 μm (No. 200) sieve, which shall be reported to the nearest 0.1 percent.
+Report percentages to the nearest 1 percent except for the percent passing the 75 $\mu$ m (No. 200) sieve, which shall be reported to the nearest 0.1 percent.